Why is Having a Rural Broadband Provider Essential for Modern Farm Businesses?

 That’s created a 20-year legacy of under-investment, with countless communities left out on a digital limb.

 But it’s a legacy that Wildanet is tackling.
-We are a private company spending £85 million over the next 28 months to build a new high speed fibre network that can reach digitally neglected areas across Cornwall, creating around 100 new jobs in the process.
+We’ve been investing in rural locations for years, creating a superfast fibre network that can reach digitally neglected areas across Cornwall, creating countless new jobs in the process.

-We’re offering guaranteed speeds (not ‘up to’ estimates), with our fibre connection delivering up to one gigabit (1,000 megabits) per second, depending on customer requirements.
-That’s around 40 times faster than the average connection in Cornwall, enough to download an entire high definition feature film in about 30 seconds.
+We’re offering guaranteed speeds (not ‘up to’ estimates), with our fibre connection delivering up to two gigabit (1,000 megabits) per second, depending on customer requirements.
+That’s around 54 times faster than the average connection in Cornwall, enough to download an entire high definition feature film in about 30 seconds.

 We can’t do this alone however, and will be working with farmers and other landowners on wayleave agreements to allow fibre cable across their land where we can’t use public footpaths, verges and roads.
 We bury the fibre around half a metre deep, using mole ploughs at a rate of up to 1,000 metres a day, close to the boundaries of fields, generally in the Countryside Stewardship Margin.
-So it’s a pretty quick process, with minimum disruption.
-Watch a video of this in action below.
+So it’s a pretty quick process, with minimal disruption.

 At Wildanet we’re committed to helping rural communities across Cornwall bridge the digital divide, and we know that rural broadband is essential to modern agriculture.
 By enabling technological innovations we can help Cornish farms become more efficient, increase environmental sustainability and meet the challenges and opportunities that lay ahead.